What Is Squarespace?

 Key Things to Know About Squarespace

 Before you decide on a platform, here are the most common Squarespace questions we hear from clients, answered so you can make an informed choice.
+If you plan to use other Squarespace services like email marketing or scheduling, see our Squarespace pricing article for those fees.

 -